stevenjlho/leetcode/solutions/438. Find All Anagrams in a String/README.md

  */
 var findAnagrams = function (s, p) {
   let sLength = s.length,
       pLength = p.length;
-  if (sLength < pLength) return []; // Anagrams not possible if 's' is shorter than 'p'
+  if (sLength < pLength) return []; // No anagrams if 's' is shorter than 'p'

-  // Frequency arrays for characters in 'p' and the current currentWindowFreq in 's' let patternFreq = new Array(26).fill(0);
+  let patternFreq = new Array(26).fill(0); // Frequency of characters in 'p' let currentWindowFreq = new Array(26).fill(0); // Frequency in current window of 's'
-  let currentWindowFreq = new Array(26).fill(0);

-  // Initialize the frequency arrays for the first currentWindowFreq of size 'pLength' for (let i = 0; i < pLength; i++) {
+  // Fill the frequency arrays for the first window for (let i = 0; i < pLength; i++) {
     patternFreq[p.charCodeAt(i) - "a".charCodeAt(0)]++;
     currentWindowFreq[s.charCodeAt(i) - "a".charCodeAt(0)]++;
   }

-  let ans = []; // Array to store the starting indices of anagrams
+  let ans = []; // Store starting indices of anagrams

-  // Compare the frequency arrays for the first currentWindowFreq if (arraysEqual(patternFreq, currentWindowFreq)) ans.push(0);
+  // Check for anagram in the first window if (arraysEqual(patternFreq, currentWindowFreq)) ans.push(0);

-  // Sliding the currentWindowFreq through 's' for (let i = pLength; i < sLength; i++) {
+  // Slide the window through 's' for (let i = pLength; i < sLength; i++) {
-    // Update the currentWindowFreq frequencies
-    currentWindowFreq[s.charCodeAt(i - pLength) - "a".charCodeAt(0)]--;
+    // Update frequencies for the new window currentWindowFreq[s.charCodeAt(i - pLength) - "a".charCodeAt(0)]--;
     currentWindowFreq[s.charCodeAt(i) - "a".charCodeAt(0)]++;

-    // Check if the current currentWindowFreq is an anagram of 'p' if (arraysEqual(patternFreq, currentWindowFreq)) ans.push(i - pLength + 1);
+    // Check for anagram in the current window if (arraysEqual(patternFreq, currentWindowFreq)) ans.push(i - pLength + 1);
   }

   return ans; // Return the list of starting indices };

-// Helper function to compare two frequency arrays function arraysEqual(arr1, arr2) {
+// Compare two frequency arrays function arraysEqual(arr1, arr2) {
   for (let i = 0; i < arr1.length; i++) {
     if (arr1[i] !== arr2[i]) return false;